In the RAF

 Your career will start with a 10 week Basic Recruit Training Course (BRTC) at RAF Halton in Buckinghamshire.
 The course is designed to help you adjust to a military environment

 As well as fitness and military training, you’ll also learn about life in the RAF.
-You’ll then go to RAF Cranwell in Lincolnshire for a 11-week leadership package; this course is physically demanding and fitness is given a high priority throughout.
+You’ll then go to RAF Cranwell in Lincolnshire for a 10-week leadership package; this course is physically demanding and fitness is given a high priority throughout.

-Graduation from this will be followed by your professional training, which begins with a 14-week generic training course teaching basic aircrew skills, including navigation, knowledge of aircraft systems, and basic survival skills.
+Graduation from this will be followed by your professional training, which begins with a 13-week generic training course teaching basic aircrew skills, including navigation, knowledge of aircraft systems, and basic survival skills.
 On completion of this you will be streamed Rotary Crewman, Fixed Wing Crewman, or Electronic Warfare.

 WSOp Electronic Warfare

+If streamed as an EW specialist you will undertake a 6-week Academic Phase with a leading UK Defence Partner and further training at RAFC Cranwell before completing a 7-week Flying and Simulation Phase at RNAS Culdrose.
+You will then return to RAFC Cranwell for a further 2 weeks of training before being assigned to RAF Waddington to complete an Operational Conversion Course of up to 6 months on the aircraft to which you have been assigned.
 You will be trained to collect, analyse and exploit information as part of a mission crew on aircraft or RPAS (Remotely Piloted Aircraft System).
 You will operate sensor equipment including Radar, Electro-optical cameras, signals intelligence equipment, and electronic support measures as part of the RAF’s ISTAR (Intelligence, Surveillance Target Acquisition and Reconnaissance) Force.
 You will be responsible for collecting and distributing timely intelligence to air and ground forces in support of operations as well as locating, tracking and identifying contacts in order to maintain the commander’s air and ground situational awareness.

+If streamed to operate on Fixed Wing aircraft, you will complete a 4-month general crewman course at RAFC Cranwell, or 9 months at RAF Shawbury if streamed Rotary.
+This will then be followed by a 5-month Operational Conversion Course on the aircraft that you will be operating on.
 You will be taught how to load and restrain cargo in such a way that the aircraft remains stable throughout all stages of flight.
 You will also be taught the responsibilities you will have to the aircraft captain for everything that is in the cargo bay of the aircraft.
 You could be streamed rotary crewman and find yourself on operations transporting troops and cargo around the front line.
 If you are streamed fixed wing crewman, then you could find yourself transporting passengers and freight over long distances, and also within operational areas.

 For your first tour you will be posted to a flying station in the UK.
 During this tour you will be in an operational and training role, involving frequent overseas detachments.
 There will be other more experienced Weapon Systems Operators to help develop your skills and knowledge.